 DATE & TIME: Sunday, January 14th, 2018 at 3:00pm, reception to follow.

 LOCATION: HB Playwrights Theatre (124 Bank Street in Greenwich Village, NYC).

 November 28, 2017

-This #NYGivesDay, we ask you to remember when a performance has brought you hope, delight or deeper understanding.
+For #NYGivesDay, 2017 we asked you to remember when a performance has brought you hope, delight or deeper understanding.
 In troubled times, we need to support the growth of the artists who become our nation’s storytellers.